Why New Construction Is Different

 Upgrades That Pay Back

-The builder's design center is designed to sell you upgrades.
-Some are smart investments.
+Once you start choosing finishes and options with your builder, the numbers add up fast.
+Some upgrades are smart investments.
 Some are emotional purchases that feel great in the moment and return almost nothing at resale.
 The general rule: upgrade things that are expensive or disruptive to change later.
 Don't upgrade things you can easily change yourself down the road.

 Usually worth the upgrade money: